tobeyleonard/tobeyleonard.github.io/_pages/about.md

 Hi!
 I'm a doctoral student at Nanjing University, China, currently majoring in Optics and Photonics at [Dielectric Superlattice Lab.](http://slab.nju.edu.cn/)  led by Prof. [Shining Zhu](https://physics.nju.edu.cn/sz/jcrc/zgkxyys/20210111/i184703.html) and advised by Prof. [Shuming Wang](https://physics.nju.edu.cn/sz/gdkxx/20191105/i45277.html).

-<p align = "justify">My research interests mainly focus on Nanophotonics, specifically, to investigate the physical mechanism and optical singularities that approach to the fundamental limit of light-matter interaction for versatile nano-devices design.
-In parallel, I work on optical manipulation based on flat nano-optic elements with Dr. Xiaohao Xu (Jinan Univ., Guangzhou) and Prof. Shaohui Yan (XIOPM, CAS), pursuing something new in classic and quantum physics.</p>
+<p align = "justify">My research interests mainly focus on Nanophotonics, specifically, to investigate the physical mechanism and optical singularities that approach to the fundamental limit of light-matter interaction for versatile nano-devices design, and pursuing something new in classic and quantum physics.</p>

 <p align = "justify">I'm honored to be selected as an 'Outstanding Speaker' in 2nd National Academic Forum on Photonics Technology and awarded Second Prize of Presentation Contest in the 1st 'Light & Future' National Graduate Academic Forum.</p>